sylvainwhite/sylvain-white-dev/_posts/2021-02-20-ooPrinciples.md

 * #### Strive for loosely coupled design between objects that interact
     * 'Loose coupling' means interacting objects have very little knowledge of each other

+* #### Classes should be open for extension but closed to modification

+    * Open for extension:
+        * Can sub-class
+        * Easily used in composition
+    * Closed to modification:
+        * New behavior should not require to modifiy current class
+        * Current behavior should be complete/coherent as it is